-Best of all, Hal Leonard have produced matching supplementary repertoire books: Popular Hits and Popular Favourites (books 1 and 2 or each).
+Expanding the series, Hal Leonard have produced matching supplementary repertoire books: Popular Hits and Popular Favourites (books 1 and 2 of each).
 There’s a Christmas book too.
 These include simplified arrangements of popular songs that adult learners will be familiar with and in many cases enthusiastic to play.

-Rather than optional extras, I would say that the supplementary books here (as with Pianoworks) considerably add to the overall enjoyment and appeal offered by the Hal Leonard Adult Piano Method and are a key selling-point of the resource.
+These considerably add to the overall enjoyment and appeal offered by the Hal Leonard Adult Piano Method so are a key selling-point of the resource.

 The Online Content